malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 So here we have a model of crystal growth which has been described by three of the four classes of crystal growth models.
+Because of the lack of notational consistency within the field, I am going to be dividing models of crystal growth into Classical and Non-Classical.

 #### Classical Theory